-- Personnel must participate in Defensive Driving Certification Program if they regularly drive on division bushiness with GH's Commercial Vehicles. - A driver's abstract will be obtained for those personnel driving division vehicles.
-See GH's Safe Work Practice's; Guidelines for use of Division Vehicles.
+- Personnel must participate in Defensive Driving Certification Program if they regularly drive on division business with Division commercial vehicles. - A driver's abstract will be obtained for those personnel driving division vehicles.
+See Division Safe Work Practice's: Guidelines for use of Division Vehicles.